ctschroeder/tutorials/basic-wp-setup.md

 #### About Menus

 Menus help your readers navigate your site.
-The OU Create documentation page about [setting up your WordPress site](https://create.ou.edu/docs/web-apps/wordpress/) has a GOOD section about "Building Your Custom Menu" with screenshots/images.
+The OU Create documentation page on [organizing your WordPress site](https://sites.create.ou.edu/guides/2021/08/27/organize-your-site/) has a GOOD section about menus with screenshots/images.
 CHECK IT OUT if you're confused.

 There are TWO ways to create/edit your menus